 Once a court examines these criteria and determines that support is warranted, it will next look to the Child Support Guidelines to determine what the particular and appropriate amount should be (or whether there should be a deviation from that amount in the circumstances).

 Do you have questions about your duty to support an adult child in school?
-Contact us for a free consultation.
+Contact us for a consultation.